bluerobotics/BlueOS/deploy/github-runner/RAEDME.md

-# Companion-runner
+# BlueOS-runner

-Runs an instance of a github self hosted runner for companion-core repository
+Runs an instance of a github self hosted runner for blueos-core repository